 Besides the pharmaceuticals, the bathroom cabinet is often where we keep all the lotions and potions that we slather on our bodies, use as makeup, or spray on our skin to make it smell nice.

 Remember that your skin will “drink up” whatever you put on it, and any toxic substances will eventually make their way into your bloodstream and organs.

 Toxins can also make their way into our bodies through the airways, most of the time in the form of synthetic fragrances that are filled with dozens of harmful, untested chemicals.

-The Environmental Working Group states that there thousands of chemicals that are regularly used by the cosmetic industry, most of which have not been adequately tested.
+The Environmental Working Group states that there are thousands of chemicals that are regularly used by the cosmetic industry, most of which have not been adequately tested.
 Because their blends are proprietary, manufacturers are not required to disclose ingredients on their labels.
-For more information about the harmful effects of the “toxic esters” especially that may be lurking in your perfume or cologne, check out this article.
+For more information about the harmful effects of the “toxic esters” especially those that may be lurking in your perfume or cologne, check out this article.

-A product line I love for moisturizers, makeup, and more is called Pure Haven.
+A product line I love for moisturizers, and more is called Pure Haven.
 The founders of Pure Haven say that all of their products are 100% free of toxins and that the company’s mission is to “educate consumers about pure, safe, alternative personal care choices that empower people to live the healthiest lifestyle possible.”
 In an industry where the “bottom line” is more important than quality and safety, this is definitely a refreshing change!

 #3 The Laundry Room

 The reality of the health risks from commercial laundry products saw the light of day in 2009 thanks to the eye-opening research of Dr. Anne Steinemann.
 Dr. Steineman is now a Professor of Engineering at the University of Melbourne and James Cook University in Australia.
 She was one of the first scientists to analyze the toxic effects of common products that most Americans use every day.